Baron Hill (politician)

 A native of Seymour, Indiana, Hill is a Democrat, and as a member of Congress belonged to the conservative-leaning Blue Dog Coalition of that party.
 Hill's district is in the southeastern part of the state, stretching from Bloomington to the Indiana side of the Louisville metropolitan area.

 Early life and education

 Hill attended Seymour High School, where he was a first-team all-state player in basketball and an all-American.
 He set the record for leading scorer in school history, with 1,724 points.
 He was inducted into the Indiana Basketball Hall of Fame in 2000.

 Hill graduated from high school in 1971 and accepted an athletic scholarship to Furman University in Greenville, South Carolina, where he graduated in 1975.
 After graduating from college, Hill moved back to Seymour, Indiana and joined his family's business.

-Indiana House of Representatives and 1990 U.S. Senate race
+Indiana House of Representatives

 Hill was a member of the Indiana House of Representatives from 1982 to 1990.
 Hill chaired the state House Democratic Caucus' Campaign Committee from 1985 to 1989, and in that position helped Democrats win House elections and secure a majority.